AbubakrChan/content/files/en-us/web/javascript/guide/functions/index.md

 ### Preservation of variables

 Notice how `x` is preserved when `inside` is returned.
 A closure must preserve the arguments and variables in all scopes it references.
-Since each call provides potentially different arguments, a new closure is created for each call to `outside`.
+Since each call provides potentially different arguments, a new closure is created for each call  `outside`.
 The memory can be freed only when the returned `inside` is no longer accessible.

 This is not different from storing references in other objects, but is often less obvious because one does not set the references directly and cannot inspect them.